 High quality hiking boots that are broken-in are required for the trails at Philmont.
 Your trek will cover uneven rocky surfaces and steep trails.
 Hiking boots that fit properly and are broken-in will prevent injury.
 Trail runners are permitted for hiking at Philmont and can reduce hiking weight, but they do not provide ankle support that traditional hiking boots provide and should only be used by those who have experience wearing them while carrying heavy loads through rocky terrain.
 Footwear for horse rides must be sturdy, close toed, close heeled shoes (no Crocs or sandals).
-Visit your local outdoor store and the sales staff will be happy to help you.

 You will also need a pair of sturdy lightweight, closed toe shoes for use around camp and occasionally when hiking without your pack.
 These will also be used when rock climbing, biking, and potentially crossing streams.
 Sandals are not recommended but can be used in campsites only.
 For more tips on choosing boots and footwear visit www.ToothOfTimeTraders.com.